mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 **Branding**

 **Logo - Upload new logo**: Click the **upload new logo** link to replace the default logo.
 The page will refresh after confirming the image selection.
-If the logo does not appear in the portal as it should for all users, check to see if doc type WCPHOTO is restricted to certain department or users and adjust as needed.
+If the logo does not appear in the portal as it should for all users, check to see if doc type WCPHOTO is restricted to certain departments or users and adjust as needed.

 **Features**